Does Sculptra Cause Cancer? What the Experts Say

 When you’re considering any treatment, it’s completely normal to want to know exactly what’s involved, especially when it comes to ingredients.
 The good news is that the components of modern dermal fillers are well-researched and understood.
 Let’s break down what’s inside these formulas and how they are regulated to ensure they are safe for use.
 Understanding the science behind the ingredients can help you feel much more confident and informed about your decision.

-Is Hyaluronic Acid Safe?
+Is Hyaluronic Acid a Safe Ingredient?

 The star ingredient in most of today’s popular fillers is hyaluronic acid, or HA.
 If that sounds familiar, it’s because HA is a sugar molecule that your body produces naturally to keep your skin hydrated and plump.
 Because your body already recognizes it, the risk of a negative reaction is very low.
 When it comes to the big question of safety, current medical research is clear: HA fillers do not contain ingredients that cause cancer.
 They don’t alter your DNA or trigger abnormal cell growth.
 It’s simply a gel-like substance that adds volume where it’s placed, and it safely dissolves over time.